Fill up this form and let’s get started.

 With accelerated analytics, it’s possible to have a single query to be span in more than one physical host if data is too large to be computed in a single machine.
 In fact, accelerated analytic platforms can scale up to tens and sometimes even hundreds of billions of rows on a single node or across multiple nodes.
 Because loading can be done concurrently, load times improve directly with the number of nodes.

 DevOps Can Connect Data Silos for Deeper Understanding

 The generation of new insights does not happen when questions are asked only in one silo or another.
-In actuality, new insights are generated at the place where silos intersect and relate to one another.
-Today, decision-makers don’t have to stress looking under one rock to find another five rocks; instead, they can consider their organization’s data stores as one interconnected resource.
+Realistically, new insights are generated at the place where silos intersect and relate to one another.
+Today, decision-makers don’t have to stress about looking under one rock to find another five rocks; instead, they can consider their organization’s data stores as one interconnected resource.

 The above does not entirely cover the advantages of connected silos.
 With accelerated analytics, internal datasets and external sources can easily be combined.